saramakishti/service-aware-frontend/pkgs/clan-cli/README.md

   [flake-module.nix at line 22](flake-module.nix)
 - Documentation on `dockerTools.buildImage` you can find here: https://nix.dev/tutorials/nixos/building-and-running-docker-images.html

-## Docker build with UI changes
+## Building a Docker Image if the Frontend Changed

 To build a new docker image when the frontend code changed you first need to get the `GITLAB_TOKEN` go to [repo access tokens](https://git.tu-berlin.de/internet-of-services-lab/service-aware-network-front-end/-/settings/access_tokens) and generate one.
 Then execute

 ```bash
 export GITLAB_TOKEN="<your-access-token>"
 ```